susoko/browser-sync-website/docs/gulp.md

 {% include headerlink.html title="SASS & Source Maps" slug="gulp-sass-maps" %}

-If you use [gulp-ruby-sass](https://www.npmjs.org/package/gulp-ruby-sass) with `sourcemap: true` option `*.css.map` file/files will be generated and after css injection browser will be reloaded.
-To prevent the page from refreshing after css injection use [gulp-filter](https://www.npmjs.org/package/gulp-filter) package.
+If you use [gulp-ruby-sass](https://www.npmjs.org/package/gulp-ruby-sass) with the `sourcemap: true` option, additional `.map` files will be generated.
+These files end up being sent down stream and when `browserSync.reload()` receives them, it will attempt a full page reload (as it will not find any `.map` files in the DOM).

+To fix this problem, you can use the [gulp-filter](https://www.npmjs.org/package/gulp-filter) package to ensure that only `*.css` files ever reach `.reload` - this way you'll still get CSS injecting.

 {% highlight javascript %}
 {% include snippets/gulp/sass.maps.js %}